gajackson09/Portfolio1/README.md

-# Portfolio1_CharacterQuiz
+# Simple Calculator

-1. This is a simple which disney sidekick are you quiz => or possibly a welcome form to a fictional website (same skills still apply)
+1. this is a simple calulator form - this is something I want to expand upon later
-2. I will be using the form including radio buttons, fill in's, and drop downs
+2. drop down and text boxes will be use
-3. The user will see the character that they are similar to as a js pop-up message after the user selects ok to close the menu the quiz will restart.
+3. the creation of a simple website and css sheet is also a part of this assignment

-4. JS, PHP, HTML, CSS
+4. after calculations an echo should appear of the answer
-5. Think simple and gets the point across
+5. PHP, HTML, CSS